Rudolf Mössbauer: Career

 In 1972, Rudolf Mössbauer went to Grenoble to succeed Heinz Maier-Leibnitz as the director of the Institut Laue-Langevin just when its newly built high-flux research reactor went into operation.
 After serving a five-year term, Mössbauer returned to Munich, where he found his institutional reforms reversed by overarching legislation.
 Until the end of his career, he often expressed bitterness over this "destruction of the department."
 Meanwhile, his research interests shifted to neutrino physics.

 Mössbauer was regarded as an excellent teacher.
 He gave highly specialized lectures on numerous courses, including Neutrino Physics, Neutrino Oscillations, The Unification of the Electromagnetic and Weak Interactions and The Interaction of Photons and Neutrons With Matter.
 In 1984, he gave undergraduate lectures to 350 people taking the physics course.
 He told his students: “Explain it!
-The most important thing is, that you are able to explain it!
+The most important thing is that you can explain it!
 You will have exams, there you have to explain it.
 Eventually, you pass them, you get your diploma and you think, that's it! – No, the whole life is an exam, you'll have to write applications, you'll have to discuss with peers...
 So learn to explain it!
 You can train this by explaining to another student, a colleague.
 If they are not available, explain it to your mother – or to your cat!”

 Personal life

 Mössbauer married Elizabeth Pritz in 1957.
 They had a son, Peter and two daughters Regine and Susi.
 They divorced in 1983, and he married his second wife Christel Braun in 1985.

-Mössbauer died at Grünwald, Germany on 14 September 2011 at the age of 82.
+Mössbauer died at Grünwald, Germany on 14 September 2011 at 82.